-Criminal and Indian Law Enforcement Amendments.
 S. 1197, but not H.R.
 3402, includes several amendments to federal criminal and Indian laws.
 S. 1197 would amend criminal law, at 18 U.S.C.
-921(33)(a)(I), to make the crime of domestic violence a misdemeanor under tribal law, as it currently is under federal and state law.
-S. 1197 would also add a new section to 18 U.S.C., Chapter 7, to require that a repeat offender of domestic assault who has been convicted on at least two separate prior occasions in federal, state, or Indian tribal court be fined or imprisoned for not more than five years, or both.
+921(33)(a)(i), to make the crime of domestic violence a misdemeanor under tribal law, as it currently is under federal and state law.
+S. 1197 would also add a new section to 18 U.S.C.,

+Chapter 7, to require that a repeat offender of domestic assault who has been convicted on at least two separate prior occasions in federal, state, or Indian tribal court be fined or imprisoned for not more than five years, or both.
 If substantial bodily injury results from the domestic assault, however, the repeat offender must be imprisoned for not more than 10 years.

 S. 1197 would also amend Indian law, at 25 U.S.C.
 2803(3), which relates to the authority of Secretary of the Interior to charge Bureau of Indian Affairs (BIA) employees with law enforcement responsibilities.
-S. 1197 would provide that the Secretary may authorize BIA employees to make an arrest without a warrant for a misdemeanor crime of domestic violence if the offense were committed in Indian country, had as an element the use or attempted use of physical force or the threatened use of a deadly weapon, and were committed by a current or former spouse, parent, or guardian of the victim, by a person who is a parent of the victim's child, or by a person who is living with or has lived with the victim as a spouse, parent, or guardian of the victim, and if the BIA employee reasonably believed that the person to be arrested had committed or was committing a domestic violence crime.
+S. 1197 provides that the Secretary may authorize BIA employees to make an arrest without a warrant for a misdemeanor crime of domestic violence if the offense committed in Indian country has as an element the use or attempted use of physical force or the threatened use of a deadly weapon committed by a current or former spouse, parent, or guardian of the victim, by a person who is a parent of the victim's child, or by a person who is living with or has lived with the victim as a spouse, parent, or guardian of the victim, and the BIA employee reasonably believes that the person to be arrested has committed or is committing a domestic violence crime.